 What to know before you search

-Eligibility depends on cirrhosis etiology, Child-Pugh or MELD score, presence of complications, and whether the patient is listed for transplant.
+Eligibility typically depends on cirrhosis cause, severity (often measured by MELD score or Child-Pugh class), presence of complications, and whether the underlying liver disease is still active.

 What types of trials are currently open